Get

 4. Use Towels or a Sling to Hoist Them Up

-Your dog is definitely going to need help getting up and down during the first few days of recovery.
-While you should definitely ask your vet about the best way to help your dog move around, one common method is to sling a towel under their belly and then use it to help lift them up and support some of their weight.
+Your dog is going to need help getting up and down during the first few days of recovery.
+While you should ask your vet about the best way to help your dog move around, one common method is to sling a towel under their belly and then use it to help lift them and support some of their weight.
 This is going to provide extra support and help them adapt to moving and going potty with only three legs.
 However, you can also purchase a dog sling for this purpose if you prefer not to use towels.

 5. Restrict Your Dog’s Movement Until Cleared by the Vet

 While some dogs are going to want to start moving around right away, your vet will likely encourage you to restrict their movement for about 2 weeks after the surgery.
-Crating your dog is the simplest way to help with this, if your dog is already crate trained.
+Crating your dog is the simplest way to help with this if your dog is already crate-trained.
 But again, always follow your vet’s direct instructions.

 Three-legged dog inside the house